-Liu Bei, Guan Yu, and Zhang Fei felt a sense of frustration as they sat idly in the military camp day after day.
-One day, unable to contain himself any longer, Zhang Fei said to Liu Bei, "Brother, it’s not a solution to remain cooped up like this!
-Why don’t we go out into the streets and see what the capital is really like?"
-Guan Yu nodded in agreement, adding, "Brother, perhaps a walk will help ease your worries and lift your spirits."
+Liu Bei, Guan Yu, and Zhang Fei felt a deep sense of frustration as they sat idly in the military camp.
+One day, unable to contain himself any longer, Zhang Fei said to Liu Bei, "Brother, it's not a solution to remain cooped up like this!
+Why don't we go out into the streets and see what this capital city is really like?"
+Guan Yu nodded in agreement, adding, "Brother, perhaps a walk will help ease your worries and lighten your heart."

 After pondering for a moment, Liu Bei agreed.
 The three of them quickly changed into casual clothes and left the military camp, blending into the bustling streets of the capital.
-The streets were lively and filled with noise—vendors calling out their wares and carts passing by—so different from the clashing swords and flashing blades of the battlefield.
-However, as they ventured deeper into the inner city, the gap between the lavish carriages of the wealthy and the common people became increasingly glaring.
+The city was alive with activity—people chattered, vendors shouted their wares, and carriages moved about, a stark contrast to the clashing swords and flashing blades of the battlefield.
+However, as they ventured deeper into the inner city, the opulence of noble carriages and their accompanying guards became increasingly apparent, highlighting the stark divide between the wealthy and the common folk.

 As they walked along, they encountered a magnificent carriage approaching them.
-It was surrounded by numerous guards, but the decorations on the carriage were understated.
-The curtain was slightly lifted, revealing a middle-aged man with a dignified yet worried expression—it was Zhang Jun, an official in the court.
+It was flanked by numerous guards, yet the decorations on the carriage were not overly extravagant.
+The curtain was slightly lifted to reveal a middle-aged man with a dignified yet worried expression—it was Zhang Jun, an official in the court.

-Liu Bei remained calm and clasped his fists together with determination in his eyes.
+Liu Bei remained calm, clasping his hands together with determination in his expression.
 "I am Liu Bei, styled Xuan De.
-I have accompanied General Zhu to fight against the Yellow Turbans and have fought in Nanyang and Wan Cheng, achieving several merits without daring to slack off.
-Yet I have waited long without receiving an official appointment from the court, which leaves me anxious and uncertain.
-Today I see you here; I have matters to request."
+I have accompanied the imperial forces to fight against the Yellow Turbans and have achieved several merits in battles at Nanyang and Wancheng.
+Yet I have not received any official appointment from the court until now.
+I am anxious and uncertain about my future.
+Today, seeing you here gives me hope; I have matters to discuss with you."

-Zhang Jun was taken aback by Liu Bei's words and dismounted to scrutinize him closely.
-Despite Liu Bei's simple clothing, his demeanor exuded authority and sincerity that commanded respect.
+Upon hearing this, Zhang Jun's expression shifted to one of surprise as he dismounted to scrutinize Liu Bei more closely.
+Although Liu Bei's clothing was plain, his demeanor exuded authority and sincerity that inspired respect.
 "So you are Mr. Xuan De!
-I have heard much about your bravery in quelling the Yellow Turbans; seeing you today confirms your reputation.
-Given your achievements, why have you not yet received any rewards?" he asked.
+I have heard much about your bravery against the Yellow Turbans; seeing you today confirms your reputation.
+Given your achievements, why have you not yet received recognition?"

 Liu Bei let out a bitter smile, his tone tinged with helplessness.
-"Perhaps my contributions are deemed insignificant or perhaps blocked by others; I dare not speak presumptuously.
-I only hope that you can see clearly on behalf of the people and advocate for us soldiers."
+"Perhaps my contributions are deemed insignificant or obstructed by others; I dare not speak recklessly.
+I only ask that you advocate for the people’s concerns and seek appointments for us soldiers."

-Upon hearing this, Zhang Jun's expression grew serious.
-He spoke softly, "Mr. Xuan De, please remain calm; this matter concerns the greater situation of the court.
-Allow me to enter the palace and investigate."
+Zhang Jun's expression grew serious as he replied softly, "Mr. Xuan De, please remain patient; this matter concerns the greater affairs of the court.
+Allow me to enter the palace and investigate further."

-Returning to the palace, Zhang Jun immediately requested an audience with Emperor Ling.
+Returning to the palace, Zhang Jun immediately sought an audience with Emperor Ling of Han.
 Bowing deeply before the emperor, he spoke with a strong voice: "Your Majesty, although the Yellow Turban Rebellion has been quelled, its root causes remain unaddressed.
-The chaos arose from the Ten Eunuchs' abuse of power—selling positions and punishing those who oppose them—leading to widespread resentment among the people that fueled the rebellion.
-I believe we must execute the Ten Eunuchs publicly and announce rewards for those who have contributed to restoring order in order to revive our governance."
+The uprising stemmed from the Ten Eunuchs' monopolization of power and their corrupt practices—only those close to them receive positions while others face execution—leading to widespread resentment among the people that sparked the rebellion.
+I believe we must execute the Ten Eunuchs publicly and announce rewards for those who have served well in order to restore order and peace!"

-As soon as he finished speaking, Zhang Rang—the most favored among the Ten Eunuchs—immediately grew furious and knelt down to plead: "Your Majesty!
-Zhang Jun's words are clearly slander against loyal ministers!
-We serve this court wholeheartedly yet are defamed by such individuals; please see through this!"
+At these words, Zhang Rang—the most favored among the Ten Eunuchs—immediately grew furious and knelt down to plead: "Your Majesty!
+Zhang Jun's words are clearly slanderous against loyal ministers!
+We all serve this court with one heart; how can we be defamed by such individuals?
+Please see through this!"

-Emperor Ling was already displeased with Zhang Jun's candidness; hearing the Ten Eunuchs' accusations only darkened his expression further as he coldly ordered, "Guards!
-Expel Zhang Jun from the palace; he is not to be allowed back!"
+Emperor Ling was already displeased with Zhang Jun's forthrightness; hearing Zhang Rang's protest only darkened his mood further.
+He coldly commanded, "Guards!
+Expel Zhang Jun from the palace!
+He shall not be allowed to return!"

-Fuming as he left, Zhang Jun could hear the Ten Eunuchs conspiring together in hushed tones.
-"Zhang Jun is intent on advocating for those who fought against the Yellow Turbans; it seems he has been preparing for this," Zhang Rang sneered.
+Fuming as he left, Zhang Jun was unaware that the Ten Eunuchs were huddled together plotting in secret.
+"Zhang Jun is intent on seeking favors for those who fought against the Yellow Turbans; he likely has ulterior motives," Zhang Rang sneered.
 "Why not send Liu Bei off to Dingzhou for now?
-Give him a nominal position as a county constable to keep him occupied; we can deal with him later."
+Give him a title as county constable to placate him; we can deal with him later."

-Indeed, Liu Bei was appointed as Constable of Anxi County in Zhongshan Prefecture of Dingzhou.
-Upon receiving the edict, he sighed bitterly as he set down the letter: "I have failed to achieve great deeds for the world yet find myself in such a minor position; it is truly shameful."
+As fate would have it, Liu Bei was indeed appointed as Constable of Anxi County in Zhongshan Prefecture of Dingzhou.
+Upon receiving this edict, he sighed bitterly as he set down the letter: "To have failed in achieving great deeds for the world yet find myself in such a humble position is truly shameful."

 "Guan Yu said in a deep voice, 'Brother, this is not the time to seek achievements.
 We must secure our position and wait for the right moment to act.'